Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Strong identity and access management (IAM)

 Implement robust IAM practices across all cloud and on-premises resources.
-Use powerful authentication methods, least privilege access, and regularly review and update access permissions.
+Use strong authentication methods, least-privilege access, and regularly review and update access permissions.

 Encryption